Burlington, MA

 Cameras | ✓ |

 Burlington is a town of approximately 25,000 residents, located in the northern suburbs of Boston near Woburn in Middlesex County, Massachusetts.
-Though fairly small in size, town officials and local law enforcement have reported cases of prostitution, sex trafficking, and prostitution-related robberies and homicides in Burlington in recent years.
+Prostitution activity has been well-documented in the city and surrounding communities, and throughout the county.
+Town officials and local law enforcement agencies have reported cases of prostitution, sex trafficking, and prostitution-related robberies and homicides in Burlington over the decades.

 “In conducting these operations, the Burlington Police Department is seeking to send a loud, clear message to those who want to engage in prostitution and would bring women here for the same purpose: Do not bring your business to Burlington… There is no room for this kind of elicit activity in our community.”

-In November 2015, BPD officers announced the completion of a fourth web-based reversal.
-Eight johns were arrested as a result, and had their names publicized in press.
-An additional adult male was intercepted and charged with “trafficking of persons for sexual servitude” after “attempting to recruit an undercover officer posing as a prostitute to work for him” during the course of the investigation.
+In November 2015, BPD officers announced the completion of a fourth web-based reverse sting.
+Eight male sex buyers were arrested as a result, and had their names publicized in press.
+An additional man was intercepted and charged with “trafficking of persons for sexual servitude” after “attempting to recruit an undercover officer posing as a prostitute to work for him” during the course of the investigation.

-In January 2018, five men were arrested during a reverse sting operation conducted at a Burlington hotel.
+In January 2018, five men were arrested during a web-based reverse sting conducted at a Burlington hotel.
 The sting included the Burlington police detective unit, officers from the Middlesex Sheriff’s Office and the New England Electronic Crimes Task Force.
 Those arrested were charged with sexual conduct for a fee and arraigned in Woburn District Court.
+The Police Chief said that similar to operations conducted in the past, these strings are conducted in an effort to stop human trafficking and disrupt the relentless cycle of harm caused by the sex trade.
+He also said that in the prior six years the Burlington police had arrested more than 46 people in these types of operations.

 Key Partners